Super Bowl XXXIX

 The game was close throughout, with the teams battling to a 14–14 tie by the end of the third quarter.
 The Patriots then scored 10 points in the 4th quarter with Corey Dillon's 2-yard touchdown run and Adam Vinatieri's 22-yard field goal.
 The Eagles then cut their deficit to 24–21, with quarterback Donovan McNabb's 30-yard touchdown pass to receiver Greg Lewis, with 1:48 remaining in the game but could not sustain the comeback.
 Overall, New England forced four turnovers, while Patriots wide receiver Deion Branch was named Super Bowl MVP for recording 133 receiving yards and tied the Super Bowl record with 11 catches.

 To avoid the possibility of an incident similar to the Super Bowl XXXVIII halftime show the previous year, the league selected Paul McCartney as a "safe" choice to perform during Super Bowl XXXIX's halftime.
 The broadcast of the game on Fox was watched by an estimated 86 million viewers.

 Background

-NFL owners voted to award Super Bowl XXXIX to Jacksonville during their November 1, 2000 meeting held in Atlanta.
+Host selection process

-Patriots seek to become a dynasty
+NFL owners voted to award Super Bowl XXXIX to Jacksonville during their November 1, 2000, meeting held in Atlanta.
+It marked the first and to-date, only Super Bowl held in Jacksonville, and the third metropolitan area in the state of Florida to host a Super Bowl, after Miami and Tampa.
+Three cities submitted bids: Jacksonville (Alltel Stadium), Miami (Pro Player Stadium), and Oakland (Oakland Coliseum).
+Three Super Bowls host sites were selected during the meeting, XXXVIII, XXXIX, and XL.
+However, XXXIX was the only one of the three that involved a competitive voting process.
+The city of Jacksonville was awarded the 30th NFL franchise in November 1993.
+The expansion Jacksonville Jaguars began play in 1995, and would play their home games in Jacksonville Municipal Stadium.
+The facility was essentially a brand new stadium, built on the former site of the Gator Bowl.
+Almost all of the former Gator Bowl was demolished, except for the west upper deck, and ramping.
+Jacksonville had bid for the Super Bowl several times prior, specifically for XX, XXI, XXII, XXIII, XXIV, but they were rejected for various reasons including the aging condition of the Gator Bowl, and not having an NFL franchise at the time.